 Infectious diseases were the major killers of Floridians in the early 1900s.
 Influenza, pneumonia, tuberculosis, syphilis and enteric infections were among the top 10 causes of death in the first third of the 1900's and often struck down Floridians in the prime of their youth.
 Chronic diseases have overtaken infectious diseases as the leading causes of death due an increase in standard of living, hygienic changes, and advances in the control of infectious disease.

-Comparing recent age-adjusted death rates (AADRs) for leading causes of death with those 15 years ago shows improvements among several causes of death.
-Positive changes have been made in cancer, heart disease, CLRD, stroke, diabetes, influenza and pneumonia, HIV, and pneumonitis.
-AADRs have increased for unintentional injury, Alzheimer’s disease; suicide, CLDC, kidney diseases; septicemia, hypertension, Parkinson’s disease; and benign neoplasms.
+Comparing recent age-adjusted death rates (AADRs) for the 10 leading causes of death with those 18 years ago shows improvements among several causes of death.
+Positive changes have been made in cancer, heart disease, stroke, CLRD, and diabetes.
+AADRs have not improved for unintentional injury, Alzheimer’s disease, suicide, CLDC, and kidney diseases.

-Looking at the five leading causes of death by age group shows the following:
+Looking at the five leading causes of death in Florida by age group shows the following:

-• Perinatal conditions and SIDS were leading causes of death among those less than 1 year of age.
+• Perinatal conditions and congenital malformations were leading causes of death among those less than 1 year of age.

-• Unintentional injury was a leading cause of death among Floridians from birth through age 64.
+• Influenza and pneumonia was a leading cause of death among Floridians from ages 1-4. •Unintentional injury was a leading cause of death among Floridians from birth through age 64.

 • Cancer (malignant neoplasms) was a leading cause of death among Floridians, except those less than 1 year of age.

-• Heart disease was a leading cause of death among Floridians, except those under age 1 and between 5 and 14 years of age.
+• Heart disease was a leading cause of death among Floridians, except those between 1 and 14 years of age.

 • Suicide was a leading cause of death among those between 5 and 54 years of age.